stg-tud/type-pragmatics/spoofax-scala-interop/Spoofax and Scala.md

 # Using Scala strategies in Spoofax

 ## 1. Setting up the IDE: Scala IDE with Spoofax plugin
 One way of installing Spoofax and the Scala plugin in eclipse is downloading the Eclipse IDE for Java Developers ([currently Mars (4.5)](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/marsr)) and then adding both plugins through `Help -> Install New Software...`.
-However, the Scala IDE offers better autocompletion, some additional interface elements and, according to the [website](http://scala-ide.org/download/sdk.html), better performance, so we used it instead as a basis for installing the Spoofax plugin.
+However, the Scala IDE offers better autocompletion, some additional interface elements and, according to the [website](http://scala-ide.org/download/sdk.html), better performance.
+So we used it instead of vanilla Eclipse as a basis for installing the Spoofax plugin.

 The steps are as follows:

 - Install the [JDK 7 or higher](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The 64 bit version is recommended, since Spoofax warns you when not run with the server VM configuration (see below).
-This seems to be only available in the 64 bit version.
+The `--server` option seems to be only available in the 64 bit version.
 - Download and unzip the Scala IDE from [above](http://scala-ide.org/download/sdk.html) (already includes Scala 2.11, so no need to install it manually beforehand).
 Make sure to download the 64 bit version.
-- Launch the Scala IDE, open `Help -> Install New Software...`, and `Add...` the Spoofax nightly repository (stable should work fine, it is just that we used nightly).
+- Launch the Scala IDE, open `Help -> Install New Software...`, and `Add...` the Spoofax nightly repository.
+(Stable should work fine, it is just that we used nightly.)
 As per the [Spoofax website](http://metaborg.org/download/) the repo URL is `http://download.spoofax.org/update/nightly/`.
 Select `Spoofax Core` and proceed with the installation.

 ![Installing Spoofax Core from Scala IDE](01.png)